Autumn at the Inn, Part 1

 That's perfect.

-She told me the dates, starting in just a few days.
+starting in just a few days,

-And I was glad that it was enough time to plan and travel,
+and I was glad that it was enough time to plan and travel,

 but not enough to second guess myself.